aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-True if the object is locked, False if the object can be modified when the sheet is protected.
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected.

 **Example**

 ```
-         if(shape.isLocked())
+         //Sets the specified shape to unlocked state if (shape.getWorksheet().isProtected() &&shape.isLocked())
+         {
              shape.setLocked(false);
+         }

+         //Sets the specified shape to a locked state if (shape.getWorksheet().isProtected() &&!shape.isLocked())
+         {
+             shape.setLocked(true);
+         }
 ```

 **Returns:**